ilhamuysal/cairo-contracts/README.md

 # ⚠️ Note from Oasis Team ⚠️
 This repo is a fork of the OpenZeppelin contracts.
-The reason for the fork was to have long string support for `tokenURI`.
+The reason for the fork was to have long string support for `tokenURI` on ERC721 contracts.
 This is required to show images on Oasis.

-When OpenZeppelin support long strings TokenURIs, we will defer the ERC721 standard to OpenZeppelin and follow their standards.
+When OpenZeppelin support long strings TokenURIs for ERC721, we will defer the standard to OpenZeppelin and follow their standards.

 # OpenZeppelin Cairo Contracts